 Steam cleaners can cause the hardwood flooring finish to delaminate and the wood to swell.
 Over time, swelling can also lead to peeling and give the finish a cloudy or whitening appearance.
 Using steam mops on hardwood is almost like leaving your wood floor out in the rainy weather.

 Stay away from steam cleaners!

 The truth is that it is very easy to clean a hardwood floor, but the real secret to hardwood floor cleaning is to do it frequently.
 If you are a homeowner and you have a hardwood floor area that is high-traffic like next to the kitchen sink, you can use a wet paper towel to wipe around the underneath the cupboards and around the area where you’ve been cooking.
 Doing this will prevent any buildup or things getting out of hand.

 Our Mission is to provide the highest quality work at the most competitive prices, all while giving delivering high levels of customer service throughout the project.
-Free Estimates with Competitive Pricing!
+Competitive Pricing!

 Contact us today and speak with one of our experts!
 (214) 833-9790